What number should I call in case of a medical emergency?

 If the condition was severe and paramedics joined our EMTs in providing care, you will be billed by the hospital providing paramedic service.
 This happens in about 1 out of every 10 calls.

-If you call 911 when our ambulance crew is attending another patient and volunteer crews from nearby towns are not available, a paid ambulance service will be dispatched.
+If you call 911 when neither REVAS nor Holy Name ambulance is available, another paid ambulance service will be dispatched and you will receive a bill from them.
 This is rare.